Code execution

 Kernel environment

 The IPython kernel does not inherit environment variables from the parent process.
-You can pass them explicitly with kernel_env:
+Pass them with kernel_env:

 # IPython kernel does not inherit environment variables from parent process